|

 Tsukayu Mounting System

-brackets are made of very strong, thick, chrome quality stainless steel.
+brackets are made of very strong, thick, quality stainless steel.

 They are impossible to be bended in normal use, are the main element in